GeneralizedLearningUtilities/SuperGLU/javascript_module/webpack-test/readme.md

 `npm run test`

+- There are two distributable files, superglu-core.js contains only SuperGLU but superglu-standard.js contains additional services namely Heartbeat_Service, StandardITSLoggingService, LearningTask and SerializableAssistmentsItem
-- Build the distributable js file, superglu-all.js, within dist directory using the following command
+    - Both the files superglu-core.js and superglu-standard.js are created within dist directory using the following commands respectively

+`npm run build-core`

-`npm run build`
+`npm run build-standard`